chengsun/ep/docs/Diary.md

 24/12/12 *(~3 hours)*
 --------
+* I have decided that I want to do some sort of 3D animation for my Extended Project.
+The reasons for this are outlined in my rationale.
 * I spent today learning about and experimenting with 3D modelling in Blender.
   Although I made some interesting models and effects, I decided that making 3D models in an art package such as Blender was not the way I wanted to approach this project.

 1/1/13 *(~3 hours)*
 ------
-* I was learning about what OpenGL was, and how to use it.
+* I have been learning about what OpenGL was, and how to use it.
 * I implemented a “player” program.
 This would be a program that sets everything up ready for the actual 3D demo to use, and provides a window for the 3D demo to draw into.
-* I made two basic OpenGL examples to get to grips with it.
+* I made two basic OpenGL examples to get to grips with using it.
   My first test, called `test_triangle`, simply draws a white triangle.
   The second test, called `test_points`, draws some random white points on the screen.
   I got both tests working on Linux.